wp-plugins/wp-members/readme.txt

 == Description ==

-WP-Members&trade; is a membership plugin for WordPress&reg;.
-Perfect for newsletters, premium content sites, and more!
+WP-Members&trade; is the original membership plugin for WordPress&reg;.
+Perfect for newsletters, premium content sites, clubs/associations, and more!

 The plugin restricts selected WordPress&reg; content to registered site members.
-WP-Members&trade; puts the registration process on the site front end so it is inline with your content (and thus your branded theme) instead of the native WP login page.
-WP-Members&trade; works with no modifications to your theme, but it is scalable for users that want to customize the look and feel, or want to restrict only some content.
+WP-Members&trade; puts the registration process on the site front end so it is inline with your content rather than the native WP login page.
+WP-Members&trade; requires __no__ modifications to your theme while remainging scalable for users who want to customize the look and feel, or want to restrict only some content.
 It is a great tool for sites offering premium content to subscribers, and is adaptable to a variety of applications.

+Simple to install and configure - yet customizable and scalable!

 [youtube http://www.youtube.com/watch?v=x4MEoRLSY_U]